Kevin Kiernan, PhD

 Review of J. Michael Francis and Kathleen M. Kole, Murder and Martyrdom in Spanish Florida: Don Juan and the Guale Uprising of 1597.
 American Museum of Natural History Anthropological Papers, Number 95, 2011.
 Southeastern Archaeology 34.2 (Summer 2015), 165-167.

-Presentations on History of Archaeology
+Presentations on History and History of Archaeology

 The Site of the Lost Tabby Foundations of the Elizafield Plantation House,